ndexcontent/ndexncipidloader/README.rst

 **Example usage**

-This example assumes a valid configuration file and needed files for :code:`--genesymbol, --networkattrib, --loadplan` are in the current working directory and the SIF files are in the :code:`sif/` directory
+This example assumes a valid configuration file and the SIF files are located in :code:`sif/` directory

 .. code-block::

-   loadncipidloader.py --genesymbol gene_symbol_mapping.json --style style.cx --loadplan loadplan.json --networkattrib netattrib.tsv <sif dir>
+   loadncipidloader.py sif

 Via Docker